justinjhue/osemn-project-template/README.md

 #### Visual 1 Title
 <img src="./images/visual1.png" width=90%>

-> Sentence about visualization.

 #### Visual 2 Title
 <img src="./images/visual2.png" width=90%>

-> Sentence about visualization.

-## Recommendations:

-More of your own text here

-## Limitations & Next Steps

-More of your own text here

 ### For further information
 Please review the narrative of our analysis in [our jupyter notebook](./index.ipynb) or review our [presentation](./SampleProjectSlides.pdf)

-For any additional questions, please contact **email, email, email)
+For any additional questions, please contact **justinhccnm@outlook.com

 ##### Repository Structure: